 Connect.
-Connect administration console to specified infrastructure server.
-In the New Infrastructure Server Connection dialog specify:
+Connects administration console to specified infrastructure server.
+In the New Infrastructure Server Connection dialog, specify:

 Infrastructure server name.
-Name of the infrastructure server you wish to connect to.
+Name of the infrastructure server you want to connect to.

 Administration port.
-Port on which you wish to connect to the infrastructure service.
+Port on which you want to connect to the infrastructure service.
 Default value of 8284 is pre-populated.

 Disconnect.
-Disconnect administration console from current infrastructure service.
-This allows the administrator to manage multiple infrastructure services from a single console, by disconnecting from one and connecting to another.
+Disconnects administration console from the current infrastructure service.
+This lets the administrator manage multiple infrastructure services from a single console, by disconnecting from one and connecting to another.

 Configuration set.
-Switch from one Workspace Environment Management site (configuration set) to another.
+Switches from one Workspace Environment Management (WEM) site (configuration set) to another.

 Create.
-Open the Create configuration set window.
-Allows you to configure multiple Workspace Environment Management sites (configuration sets).
+Opens the Create configuration set window.
+Allows you to configure multiple WEM sites (configuration sets).

 Name.
-Site (configuration set) name as it will appear in the configuration set list in the Ribbon.
+Site (configuration set) name as it appears in the configuration set list in the Ribbon.